-A popular question we get asked is about coffee's expiration date.
+Does coffee go bad?
+This is a popular question we get asked often.
 The good news is that when stored for a long period of time coffee beans don't spoil like milk.
-Old coffee beans also don't make you sick, even if the expiration date has passed.
+Old beans also don't make you sick, even if the expiration date has passed.

 However, once the coffee grounds are wet, you can't reuse them, and you definitely don't want to store them.
 They will develop mold and make you sick.
 Same with a pot of brewed coffee.
 You never want to leave it sitting around.
-The natural oils in coffee will go rancid over time, and no one wants rancid coffee.
+The natural oils in will go rancid over time, and no one wants a rancid cup of joe.

 As mentioned above, the name of the game is to keep coffee away from coming into contact with oxygen.
-Our first recommendation is to order your coffee in whole beans as opposed to ground.
+Our first recommendation is to order whole beans as opposed to ground.
 The increased surface area of ground coffee means there is more exposure to oxygen, and thus, faster degradation of flavor.
-If you don't own a coffee grinder, or just prefer purchasing ground coffee from us, the second thing you can do is store it properly.
+If you don't own a grinder, or just prefer purchasing ground from us, the second thing you can do is store it properly.

 We wrote a popular blog on the best way to store coffee.
 Use an airtight container and never store it in the freezer.
 Click here to learn more.